kata011605-glitch/Overcooked/README.md

 ### Challenges
 One major difficulty was aligning the sprites correctly on the VGA display.
 Since each sprite module uses a top-left coordinate for placement, the held food and drink items required some calculations, testing, and adjusting for it to correctly appear in the chef’s hand.

 Another difficulty was creating interaction boundaries for each station.
 If the boundaries were too large, the chef could accidentally trigger the wrong item station.
 If they were too small, the player had to stand in an overly specific position to interact.
-This was solved by using the chef’s center point and adjusting the x and y coordinate ranges for each station and testing the boundaries in game play until it has a reasonable interactive boundary for item interaction zone.
+This was solved by using the chef’s center point, adjusting the x and y coordinate ranges for each station, and repeatedly testing the boundaries during gameplay until each station had a reasonable interaction zone.

 The order system and timer were another important challenge.
 The game uses `current_order` to track which order the player is currently completing, and `item_a_done` and `item_b_done` to track whether each part of the order has already been served.
 This was needed because some orders only require one item, while other orders require two items.
 The `orders_display` module receives these signals and uses them to show the current order cards, hide or update completed order items, and display the shared countdown timer above the orders.
 Separate tracking signals were used for item A and item B, checking whether `current_item_b` was empty for single-item orders, and only advance `current_order` after the correct completion condition was met.
 The serving logic also had to check whether the item the chef is holding matches the required order item.
 To make this easier, the held item is converted into a small item code using the `held_to_code` function.
 For example, burger, fries, Sprite, and cola each have their own code.
 When the chef is near the serving counter and presses the action button, the code checks whether the held item matches `current_item_a` or `current_item_b`.
 If it matches, the matching item is marked as completed and the chef’s hand is cleared.
 Once all required parts of the order are completed, the score increases by one, the game moves to the next order, and the completion signals reset for the next order.

-- Single-Item and Two-Item Order Completion Logic:
+**Single-Item and Two-Item Order Completion Logic**

 <img width="752" height="500" alt="image" src="https://github.com/user-attachments/assets/65fd5775-d5f1-4352-b255-9617fb8fba43" />

-<br><br>
+**Figure 10.** VHDL order completion logic for single-item and two-item orders.
+The score only increases after the required item conditions are completed.

+This code checks whether the current order requires one item or two items.
+Single-item orders complete when item A is served, while two-item orders require both item A and item B before the score increases and the game moves to the next order.

 The timer was also challenging because it needed to count down in real time during gameplay without running during the intro, win, or game-over screens.
 This was handled using `frame_count` and `time_left`.
 Since the VGA vertical sync runs once per frame, `frame_count` counts from 0 to 59, and then `time_left` decreases by one second.
 The timer starts at 180 seconds for a 3-minute game and only updates while the game is in `GAME_PLAYING`.
 If `time_left` reaches zero before all orders are completed, the game changes to `GAME_OVER`.
 If the player completes all 8 orders before the timer runs out, the game changes to `GAME_WIN`.

 Overall, this project required combining VGA display logic, sprite modules, button/switch input, finite state machine logic, Boolean interaction checks, and hardware testing.
 Through debugging and repeated testing on the FPGA board, the final game was able to run as a playable Overcooked-style game with character selection, movement, item pickup, food combinations, order serving, scoring, a countdown timer, and end-game screens.

-### Bugs and Future Improvements
+## Bugs and Future Improvements
 There are a few bugs in the current version of the project.
-If Switch 2 is toggled during `GAME_PLAYING`, the sequence of the orders can change during game play.
+If Switch 2 is toggled during `GAME_PLAYING`, the sequence of the orders can change during gameplay.
 One issue occurs when the player reaches the last order with item A already completed.
 If Switch 2 is toggled at that point, the order may switch into a single-item order and appear blank, which can temporarily prevent the last order from completing normally.
 However, if Switch 2 is toggled again until the order changes back to one with a non-empty item B, the player can still complete the game.

 Another limitation is that if the timer runs out while the chef is holding an item, the game state switches to `GAME_OVER` and the chef becomes invisible, but the held item sprite can still move with the chef controls.
 This happens because the chef sprite is hidden outside of `GAME_PLAYING`, but the held-item display logic is still active.
 A future fix would be to also hide held-item sprites when the game is not in `GAME_PLAYING`, or to clear held_item when the game enters `GAME_OVER`.

 Another current limitation is that the timer is shared across the entire game and displays the same countdown above each order card.
 In a future version, each order could have its own individual timer instead of using one timer for all orders.
 This would make the order system more similar to the original Overcooked gameplay, where each order has its own time constraint.

 Additional gameplay features could also be added to make the game more realistic and more similar to Overcooked.
 For example, the fryer station could include a short cooking delay so potatoes do not turn into fries immediately.
 A grill station could also be added for cooking burger patties, with a timer that tracks how long the burger stays on the grill.
 If the burger is left on the grill for too long, a fire event could be triggered as a penalty or obstacle.
 Another future improvement would be adding a two-player mode, where two chefs can move independently and work together to complete orders.

+## AI / Tool Assistance

+ChatGPT was used to assist with some troubleshooting, and converting sprite artwork concepts into VHDL/palette-index style descriptions.
+The final project design, implementation, testing, debugging, and verification were completed by the project team.